NamesAreDifficult/EStoreProject/docs/DesignDoc.md

 > story.
 Focus on top-level features from the Vision document and
 > maybe Epics and critical Stories._

-- Users login via LP
+- Users login via login page
-- Users logout via LB
+- Users logout via logout button
-- Users are directed to FPP upon sign in
+- Users are directed to featured products page upon sign in
-- Customers are able to browse and search CT for beef
+- Customers are able to browse and search catalog for beef
-- Customers may click on beef to go to PP
+- Customers may click on beef to go to product page
-- Customers may add beef to and view SC
+- Customers may add beef to and view shopping cart
-- Admins may not add beef to or view SC
+- Admins may not add beef to or view shopping cart
-- Admins may add, remove, or update beef to INV via AD
+- Admins may add, remove, or update beef to inventory via admin dashboard
-- Admins may not add or update beef fields to be negative on AD
+- Admins may not add or update beef fields to be negative on admin dashboard

 ### Definition of MVP